bmargogne/website-builder/_docs/documentation.md

 **note** : you can use the "svg4everybody" script in your header for compatibility with IE8

 All found SVG files will be "cleaned and optimized" (removing some informations, rounding the precision) in order to generated a SVG spritesheet.
-The current settings allow a smooth process :
+The following workflow is smooth and works for me :
-- work on illustrator.
-Your file (anywhere in your project SRC directory) can contain all needed vector graphics in separated named artboards
-- extract all vector graphics in separate svg files.
-- the builder tool generates a vector spriteSheet
+- Work on illustrator.
+Your ai file(s) contains multiple artboards with explicit names (ex: `menu-dark`).
+One for each vector graphic you need.
+- When finished, click on 'save under' -> 'name.svg' + 'use artboards'.
+This will export files named like `name_menu-dark.svg`.
+- (On export options, choose 'SVG Tiny 1.2' profile, incorporate image position, vectorise fonts, rounding to 1 decimal, and tick 'reactive' option)
+- The watcher will automatically detect new svg files and compile all source SVG into a SVG spritesheet.
-- call your SVG in your html with `<svg class="myclass" title="myTitle" role="img"><use xlink:href="/_assets/images/spriteSvg.svg#artBoardName"></use></svg>`
+- In HTML, you can know call your graphics using  `<svg class="myClass" title="myTitle" role="img"><use xlink:href="/myPath/spritesheet.svg#name_menu-dark"></use></svg>`
-- you can even target them for css manipulation using their id (check export options from illustrator. color should be 0,0,0 ... not the default Illustrator black)
+- In CSS, you can dynamically change the colors (using the `fill` property on `myClass`) and size of your SVG using CSS.
+- (note that CSS coloring only work with shapes filled with the 'magic black' : #000000

 ### Bitmap Images